lgactna/RectangleMappingTool/README.md

 - Crop large images/stretch small images disabled.

 Note that there is an unused setting `max_undo_actions`, which was intended to cap the amount of actions that could be undone via the undo function.
 As of now, undo simply deletes the most recently drawn rectangle.

-## A brief tutorial

-This will show you how to use basic features of RMT.

 ## What's next?
 As of August 2020, RMT runs on a single Python file (importing three different pyuic-generated .ui files).
 It's pretty clear that it wasn't designed with another developer in mind, and the current processes for generating the table, calculating/returning overlapping rectangles, and drawing the canvas are resource-taxing due to their redundant nature.
 Furthermore, there is little separation of business logic and the UI, making it incredibly difficult to maintain and extend.
 Future development should focus on separating these concerns and reducing ambiguity throughout the code (and attempt to find a fix for the rather taxing methods used for core functionality.)